 The use of big data and related analytics is increasingly widespread in health care.
-In a recent conversation, Principal Howard Birnbaum met with Managing Principals Mei Sheng Duh and Eric Wu to discuss the future of medical big data research.
+In a recent conversation, Senior Advisor Howard Birnbaum met with Managing Principals Mei Sheng Duh and Eric Wu to discuss the future of medical big data research.

 Principal Howard Birnbaum